 Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Roth catch-up contributions January 1, 2026 SECURE 2.0 changes how some participants must make catch-up contributions.
-While initially effective January 1, 2024, the provision is now effective January 1, 2026, based on an administrative delay issued by the Internal Revenue Service (IRS).
-Beginning with the 2026 taxable year, participants age 50 or older who earned more than \$145,000 in FICA wages in the previous year will be required to make catch-up contributions as Roth contributions.
+Beginning with the 2026 taxable year, participants age 50 or older who earned more than \$145,000 in FICA wages in the previous year will be required to make catch-up contributions as Roth contributions (Roth-required participants).
 Participants who earned \$145,000 or less may continue to make pre-tax catch-up contributions.
-(Only compensation from the employer sponsoring the plan counts toward the \$145,000 limit).1 Plans must also offer Roth contributions if they want to continue to offer catch-up contributions.
-401(k), 403(b), governmental 457(b) Plan sponsors currently offering catch-up contributions without a Roth contribution option should provide Vanguard with instructions on how they would like to comply with the Roth catch-up provision as soon as possible.
-Plan sponsors who submit a new request to either add a Roth contribution option or eliminate catch-up contributions will see these plan design changes implemented throughout 2024 and 2025.
+(Only compensation from the employer sponsoring the plan counts toward the \$145,000 limit).1 In accordance with an IRS proposed regulation from January 2025, plans that currently offer catch-up contributions without a Roth contribution feature may continue to do so.
+However, participants who exceed the mandatory Roth catch-up FICA wage limit will not be eligible to make any catch-up contributions.
+Therefore, plan sponsors will still be required to track Roth-required participants.
+401(k), 403(b), governmental 457(b) On January 13, 2025, the Treasury Department and the IRS issued proposed regulations providing additional guidance on this provision.
+Plans that offer catch-up contributions with a Roth contribution option will need to ensure that Roth-required participants make catch-up contributions only as Roth contributions.
+Plans that offer catch-up contributions without a Roth contribution option will need to ensure that Roth-required participants do not make any catch-up contributions at all.
+Vanguard strongly encourages the addition of a Roth contribution option to provide tax diversification for all participants, with the added benefit that Roth-required participants will be able to continue making catch-up contributions after January 1, 2026.
 Annual paper statements January 1, 2026 Defined contribution plans must provide at least one paper benefit statement each year unless the participant specifically elects electronic delivery.
 401(k), 403(b), 401(a), money purchase, defined benefit Vanguard is prepared to be in compliance by the effective date.
-RMD age increase to 75 January 1, 2033 The age at which participants must start taking RMDs increases to 75 (after having been set to age 73 in 2023).
+Required minimum distribution (RMD) age increase to 75 January 1, 2033 The age at which participants must start taking RMDs increases to 75 (after having been set to age 73 in 2023).
 401(k), 403(b), governmental 457(b), nongovernmental 457(b), 401(a), money purchase, defined benefit Vanguard is prepared to be in compliance by the effective date.